Woodbine in Camden County, Georgia — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Agriculture • Industry & Commerce • Settlements & Settlers • Waterways & Vessels.
 A significant historical year for this entry is 1893.

 Location.
 30° 58.136′ N, 81° 43.45′ W. Marker is in Woodbine, Georgia, in Camden County.
-Marker is on West 3rd Street just west of Bedell Avenue (U.S. 17), on the left when traveling west.
+It is on West 3rd Street just west of Bedell Avenue (U.S. 17), on the left when traveling west.
 Marker and panoramic mural are painted on north wall of building at this address, facing West 3rd Street.
 Touch for map.
 Marker is at or near this postal address: 306 Bedell Avenue, Woodbine GA 31569, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within 15 miles of this marker, measured as the crow flies.
-Camden County (about 500 feet away, measured in a direct line); Refuge Plantation (approx. 1.1 miles away); Post Road (approx. 6.9 miles away); Tre Francesco Porfirio (approx. 11.9 miles away); Joe H. Joseph / Hammond Roberts (approx. 11.9 miles away); Jacob Joseph (approx. 11.9 miles away); Treaty of Coleraine (approx. 13.7 miles away); Kings Ferry (approx. 14.4 miles away in Florida).
+least 8 other markers are within 14 miles of this marker, measured as the crow flies: Camden County (about 500 feet away, measured in a direct line); Camden County War Memorial (approx. 0.2 miles away); Refuge Plantation (approx. 1.1 miles away); Post Road (approx. 6.9 miles away); Tre Francesco Porfirio (approx. 11.9 miles away); Joe H. Joseph / Hammond Roberts (approx. 11.9 miles away); Jacob Joseph (approx. 11.9 miles away); Treaty of Coleraine (approx. 13.7 miles away).
+Touch for a list and map of all markers in Woodbine.

 Also see . . .

-William Trowin, John Brown, William Struthers, and John McGillvary petitioned for and received fourteen hundred acres on the south side of the Great Satilla River at a place referred to as Pile’s Bluff.
+1. Woodbine History.
+Records of the site where Woodbine is located date back to 1765, when William Trowin, John Brown, William Struthers, and John McGillvary petitioned for and received fourteen hundred acres on the south side of the Great Satilla River at a place referred to as Piles Bluff.
 (Submitted on September 8, 2020, by Cosmos Mariner of Cape Canaveral, Florida.)

 2. Camden County.
 Until the Civil War the community thrived, owing to a large number of plantations along the river cultivating rice, cotton, corn, and other products.
 In the 1890s Camden County's economy was bolstered by timber and turpentine products.
 These evolved to larger commercial pulp-paper manufacturing operations from the 1940s to the present.
 (Submitted on September 8, 2020, by Cosmos Mariner of Cape Canaveral, Florida.)